Health Masturbation6 min read

 Close-up of eyes reflecting phone screen light in a dark room — sharp focus on iris, blue glow, high contrast

-Watching pornography — especially in long sessions — means extended close-range screen exposure, often in low or dark ambient light.
-This produces classic digital eye strain: dryness, fatigue, blurred vision, and headaches.
-These symptoms are caused by reduced blink rate (your blink rate drops by roughly 60% when you’re focused on a screen), blue light exposure, and sustained focusing effort.
+Watching pornography for long stretches means extended close-range screen exposure, often in low light.
+That produces classic digital eye strain: dryness, fatigue, blurred vision, and headaches.

 “When I was using internet porn I had brain fog or a constant hung-over-like feeling, which made it hard for me to concentrate, talk to people or just do my everyday tasks.
 After 7-10 days without porn this feeling went away.” — from Your Brain on Porn by Gary Wilson